 In addition to the functionalities of the SMF described above, the SMF may also include functionalities to support Network Slice Replacement as described in clause 5.15.19.

 The SMF may also include functionalities to support indirect UPF event exposure service subscription on behalf of the consumer NF(s) as described in clause 4.15.4.5 of TS 23.502 [3].

+In addition to the functionality of the SMF described above, the SMF may provide support for SMF overload control based on NWDAF analytics.